Kristen Bell Admits She Felt ‘No Sparks Whatsoever’ The First Time She Met Dax Shepard

 But it sounds like Kristen may have made a slightly better impression on Dax.

-The Good Place star admitted that he remembers her telling a very “intense story” about a recent deal she’d gotten on an item from a Target store.
-“And then we left.
-There were no sparks whatsoever,” she recalled.
+The Good Place star shared that her now-husband remembers her telling a very “intense story” about a recent deal she’d gotten on an item from a Target store.

 But while things didn’t go any further that first time, Dax then made the first move after he asked a mutual friend for her number and got in touch with the blond beauty the very next day.